Paramount Taking Over Warner Bros Discovery Should Terrify Everyone as the Far-Right Ellison Family Now Owns Tiktok, CBS, and CNN

-It’s almost surreal that the two companies fighting for control of Warner Bros.
-Discovery, one of Hollywood’s oldest and most culturally defining studios, are a streaming giant with an openly anti-theatrical worldview, and a conservative billionaire dynasty with deep political ties, influence over newsrooms, and a growing appetite for controlling the flow of information.
-And yet here we are: a bidding war that could shape not only the future of movies, but the future of American media itself.
+It was almost surreal that the two companies fighting for control of Warner Bros.
+Discovery, one of Hollywood’s oldest and most decorated studios, were a streaming giant with an openly anti-theatrical worldview and a conservative billionaire dynasty with deep political ties, influence over newsrooms, and a growing appetite for controlling the flow of information.
+And yet that was exactly where things stood: a bidding war that threatened to shape not only the future of movies, but the future of American media itself.

-Netflix winning WBD is undeniably bad.
-They already hold the largest streaming market share and have spent years undermining the theatrical model while insisting they “support cinemas” with the bare minimum of limited releases.
-If Netflix takes over Warner Bros. and HBO, the U.S. media landscape tilts even further toward a single corporation whose business model depends on keeping movies out of theaters and inside a subscription funnel.
+A Netflix victory would have been undeniably bad.
+The company already held the largest streaming market share and had spent years undermining the theatrical model while insisting it “supported cinemas” with the bare minimum of limited releases.
+Had Netflix taken over Warner Bros. and HBO, the U.S. media landscape would have tilted even further toward a single corporation whose business model depended on keeping movies out of theaters and inside a subscription funnel.

-Their public messaging insists the deal “won’t hurt theaters,” but history proves the opposite.
-Netflix has fought theatrical play for over a decade, sometimes even with open hostility, and combining the No. 1 and No. 3 streamers would only turbocharge their leverage.
-This deal is bad for cinema, bad for competition, and bad for audiences.
-CEO Ted Sarandos has been openly vocal about how theatres are a dying medium, and despite whatever else he tries to say, this could be the end of cinema as we know it.
+Their public messaging insisted the deal “wouldn’t hurt theaters,” but history suggested otherwise.
+Netflix had fought theatrical play for over a decade, sometimes with open hostility, and combining the No. 1 and No. 3 streamers would have only supercharged its leverage.
+The prospect looked bad for cinema, bad for competition, and bad for audiences.
+CEO Ted Sarandos had been openly vocal about theaters as a declining medium, and despite any attempts to soften that stance, many feared it could have marked the end of cinema as it had long existed.

 The Most Dangerous Media Consolidation in American History

-If Skydance succeeds, the Ellison family would effectively control:
+With Skydance succeeding, the Ellison family effectively controls:

 Paramount, Warner Bros., CBS, CNN, HBO, Nickelodeon, MTV, Comedy Central, DC Studios, Cartoon Network, TNT Sports, New Line Cinema, and even Fandango.
 Not only that, but they also have an increasing influence over TikTok.